The Susquehanna, the 16th largest river in the United States, supplies drinking water to hundreds of thousands of Pennsylvanians along its reach.

 Unfortunately, the Susquehanna faces a variety of serious and growing threats, as human demands for water outstrip nature’s ability to provide.
 Poorly-planned development, agriculture, and oil and gas drilling threaten both water quantity and quality.
 These demands have the potential to threaten the natural rhythms of flood and drought that are critically important to freshwater life.

 The Nature Conservancy stands hip deep with our partners in conserving the Susquehanna River and its tributaries, using the best available science to find a reasonable balance between the needs of people and nature.
-The Conservancy is framing an approach to conserving the Susquehanna aimed at supporting existing efforts, and tackling the key threats that challenge the entire watershed.
+TNC is framing an approach to conserving the Susquehanna aimed at supporting existing efforts, and tackling the key threats that challenge the entire watershed.